Stationary broken parity states in active matter models

 so that

 and hence Eq.~\eqref{eq:problem2_apfc} still holds.
-Thus after these additional considerations the active PFC model with $c_2=0$ also falls into the class of models for which we may expect steady asymmetric states, as already found in Section~\ref{sec:aPFCModel}.
+Thus after these additional considerations the active PFC model with $c_2=0$ also falls into the class of models for which we may expect steady asymmetric states, as already found in Sec.~\ref{sec:aPFCModel}.

-In contrast, when $c_2 \neq 0$ we cannot write the kinetic equations in the form of Eq.~\eqref{eq:stst_general} since a term proportional to $\iint {\rm d}x' {\rm d}x''\, P^3$ cannot be written as a functional derivative, and this is so for similar terms as well.
+In contrast, when $c_2 \neq 0$ we cannot write the kinetic equations in the form of Eq.~\eqref{eq:stst_general} since a term proportional to $\iint {\rm d}x'' {\rm d}x'\, P^3$ cannot be written as a functional derivative.
 We conclude that for $c_2\neq 0$ all asymmetric states necessarily drift.